The weak Frenet frame of non-smooth curves with finite total curvature and absolute torsion

-\er \br For future use, we point out that the polar of the binormal indicatrix curve $\bbb_P$ agrees (up to the extremal geodesic segments of $\ttt_P$) with the tangent indicatrix $\ttt_P$.
-In fact, for closed polygonals in the Gauss sphere, polarity is an involutive transformation.
-This property implies in particular that the total curvature of $\bbb_P$ in $\RP$ is bounded by the length of $\ttt_P$, i.e.,
+In fact, for closed polygonals in the Gauss sphere such that three consecutive vertices never lie on the same geodesic, it turns out that polarity is an involutive transformation.
+Therefore, the polar of (a lifting of) the binormal indicatrix $\bbb_P$ agrees with the polygonal in $\SP$ obtained by replacing any chain of consecutive geodesic segments $\g_i$ of $\ttt_P$ which lay on some maximum circle, with a single geodesic arc obtained by connecting the end points of the chain.
+In particular, the total curvature of $\bbb_P$ in $\RP$ is bounded by the length of $\ttt_P$. \er